Skip to content

 Fix broken parts.
 While your snowmobile is in storage, take the time to inspect the parts that may have been broken or damaged and repair or replace them as necessary.

 Lift the snowmobile.
 Once everything is done, it’s time to store your snowmobile.
+Properly storing your snowmobile goes beyond just finding a dry, indoor space—it’s also important to keep it elevated off the ground.
+This simple step can significantly extend the lifespan of key components, particularly the suspension system.
 We recommend placing it on a snowmobile storage rack to relieve tension on the tracks and suspension.

 Pest control.
 You don’t want critters nesting on your resting snowmobile, so cover up any openings such as the muffler outlet, carburetor intake, cooling system intake, and outlet holes.
 Scatter dry sheets around to repel mice.
 You can also place some mothballs on the hood for another line of defense.